janoleko/LaMa/README.md

 # {Lcpp}: Forward algorithm in C++

-This package contains convenient R-wrapper functions for the **forward algorithm** used to fit **hidden Markov models** (HMMs), **hidden semi-Markov models** (HSMMs) and **state space models** (SSMs) via **direct numerical maximum likelihood estimation**.
+This package contains convenient R wrapper functions for the **forward algorithm** used to fit **hidden Markov models** (HMMs), **hidden semi-Markov models** (HSMMs) and **state space models** (SSMs) via **direct numerical maximum likelihood estimation**.
 The algorithm